New examples of W$^*$ and C$^*$-superrigid groups: Introduction

 Another problem, closely related to $W^*$-superrigidity, is to investigate groups $G$ which are completely recognizable from their reduced $C^*$-algebra, $C^*_r(G)$; these are termed in the literature as \emph{$C^*$-superrigid groups}.
 Philosophically speaking, since $C^*_r(G)$ is a much ``smaller'' object than $\cL(G)$ it is reasonable to expect there should exist many $C^*$-superrigid groups.
 Despite this, unfortunately, very few examples are known in this direction.

-In the amenable situation the only known examples of $C^*$-superrigid groups are: all torsion free abelian groups by a classic result \cite{Sc74}, certain Bieberbach groups \cite{KRTW17}, some families of $2$-step nilpotent groups \cite{ER18}, and all free nilpotent groups of finite class and rank \cite{Om18}.
-In the non-amenable case it is known only one family of amalgamated free products \cite{CI17}.
+The only examples of $C^*$-superrigid amenable groups are: all torsion free abelian groups by a classic result \cite{Sc74}, certain Bieberbach groups \cite{KRTW17}, some families of $2$-step nilpotent groups \cite{ER18}, and all free nilpotent groups of finite class and rank \cite{Om18}.
+The only known examples of non-amenable $C^*$-superrigid groups are the amalgamated free product groups from \cite{CI17}.

 There are a couple of points of contrast between these results.
 In the amenable case all groups are torsion free while the ones in the non-amenable setting could contain any type of torsion.
 In the amenable case all the results rely more or less on the $C^*$-superrigidity of abelian groups \cite{Sc74} as these are the building blocks for the groups considered.
 In the non-amenable case on the other hand the methods rely on deformation/rigidity arguments and their von Neumann algebraic superrigid behavior.
 Finally, in the amenable case the results always proceed by showing that an $\ast$-isomorphism between the $C^*$-algebras entail an abstract isomorphism between the underlying groups without explicitly connecting the two.
 By contrast, in the non-amenable case the methods used allow one to explicitly relate the two, essentially classifying all such $\ast$-isomorphisms.